 Freight factoring, also known as freight bill factoring, is a form of business financing in the transportation industry.
 It helps carriers and brokers improve their cash flow by financing their invoices from slow-paying clients.
 Factoring provides companies with the funds to operate and grow to their full potential.
+We cover the following:

 1. How does freight factoring work?